Abhijeet6387/Precily_task/README.md

 -> The text will be updated in the card below and the Add Count is increased.<br/>
 -> Further, If the user wants to update an existing text, they can switch to the update radio button where they'll be asked to enter the index of the text they wish to update (<strong>NOTE: Indexing starts from 0.</strong>).<br/>
 -> As soon as the user enters a valid index and the new text in description box and clicks on the <strong>UPDATE</strong> button, the Update Count is increased and the new text can be seen in the card below.<br/>
--> The second div consists of static data with texts and image.
+-> The second div consists of static data with texts and image.<br/>
--> The project is successfully deployed in <strong>CI/CD manner on Heroku</strong>.
-Any further changes in the project will automatically be deployed and will be rendered as expected.
+-> The project is successfully deployed in <strong>CI/CD manner on Heroku</strong>.Any further changes in the project will automatically be deployed and will be rendered as expected.

 <h4>Technologies and Approaches Used</h4>
 Application is based on MERN stack(MongoDB, Express, ReactJS, NodeJS)  and is developed by maintaining proper git repository.